 Learn more about what personal guarantees for a business loan are, and how they're used by lenders to secure loans.

-Do I Need a Personal Guarantee for a Business Loan?
+What Is a Personal Guarantee for a Business Loan?

-A personal guarantee is simply an agreement you sign agreeing to pay back the loan personally if the business cannot pay.
-It's like you are the co-signer on the loan.
+A personal guarantee is simply an agreement you sign, promising to pay back the loan personally if the business cannot pay.
+It's like you are the co-signer on the loan for your business.

-This agreement is binding even if your business is not connected to you personally, like a corporation or limited liability company (LLC).
-If the corporation fails, for example, and cannot pay its bills, your personal guarantee can be activated by the lender.
+This binding agreement may be required by a lender, even if your business is not connected to you personally, such as with a corporation or limited liability company (LLC).
+If the corporation fails and cannot pay its bills, your personal guarantee can be activated by the lender.

-Even if you don't use an SBA loan guarantee, most bankers will still require you to have a personal guarantee for your start-up loan.
-The bank wants you to have a financial stake in the success of the business and they want you to understand you can't just walk away from the business if it fails and leave the bank holding the bag.
+Personal guarantees on business loans are most often required for new businesses that haven't yet acquired the assets needed to secure a loan.
+Starting a small business is a risky proposition, and a small business start-up loan is one of the riskiest loans a bank can give.
+That's why they require a personal guarantee.
+The bank wants you to have a financial stake in the success of the business, and they want you to understand you can't just walk away from the business if it fails—leaving the bank holding the bag.

 A lender will let you know whether or not you need a personal guarantee during the application process.
 If you're seeking an SBA loan, you should expect to provide a personal guarantee.